MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 8: Commit changes

-To commit this change from teh workspace into the git branch, go back to the workspace home page.
+To commit this change from the workspace into the git branch, go back to the workspace home page.

 The source control icon now shows `1` because one item in the workspace was changed but not committed to the git repo.
 The *FoodSales* dataset shows a status of *Uncommitted*.